shl225/paml-final/README.md

 **Running Locally**

 1.)
-Clone or download and unzip the repo onto your local computer.
-CD into the project directory root.
+Clone or download and unzip the repo onto your local computer. `cd` into the project directory root.

 2.)
 Run `pnpm install` or `npm install` for packages to be installed.
 We use React for visual frontend and Streamlit API for model inference.